ericbgarnick/prints-backend/README.md

-# sure-prints
+# prints-backend

 APIs for a photo website allowing display of photos and ordering of prints of photos

 ## Installation

-* Clone the Git repository https://github.com/ericbgarnick/sure-prints.git
+* Clone the Git repository https://github.com/ericbgarnick/prints-backend.git
 * Create virtualenv
 * Install requirements from requirements.txt